 The main advantage is that the substance injected is from the patient him/herself so there is a negligible risk of any adverse reaction.
 It is only as invasive as having a blood test and is a fairly quick procedure done in the outpatient setting usually.

 Studies have confirmed the effectiveness of PRP for tennis elbow, jumper’s knee, plantar fasciitis and osteoarthritis of the knee.
 Studies around the hand and wrist do exist but it is not as well established.
-Miss Umarji is currently the Chief Investigator for a major study looking at the effectiveness of PRP for base of thumb arthritis.
+Miss Umarji is currently the Principle Investigator for an important study looking at the effectiveness of PRP for base of thumb arthritis.

 In select cases surgery can be potentially avoided if PRP is successful.